mmibbetson/tinysteps/README.md

 # tinysteps

-chord progression generator API and Webapp using Gin and React currently only planning to generate major and minor scales with extensions up to thirteenth, by thirds.
+chord progression generator API and Webapp using Express and React.
+Currently only planning to generate major and minor scales with extensions up to thirteenth, by thirds.
 May consider adding sus chords and modes, etc. in the future